bairblog/bairblog.github.io/_posts/2020-10-13-supervised-rl.md

 <hr>

-We thank Allen Zhu, Shreyas Chaudhari, and Sergey Levine for feedback on this post.
+We thank Allen Zhu, Shreyas Chaudhari, Sergey Levine, and Daniel Seita for feedback on this post.

 This post is based on the following papers: